harry-cpp/monodevelop-run-installer/README.md

+# MonoDevelop has returned to providing per distro packages, this repo will no longer be maintained.

 # A simple .run installer for MonoDevelop

 This is a simple .run installer for the newest version of MonoDevelop.
 I created this since the flatpak version is still quite unstable (flatpak version sandboxes the app which hides the system folders from it, this makes debugging stuff which requires system libraries impossible since they can't load system libs, and there are also problems with using MonoGame for example which is depandand on the content builder, which gets installed in /usr).